merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 The tutorial includes **recommendations to streamline your examination of MAGs**, and provides a practical workflow with examples that clarify details of the anvi'o interactive interface.
 The tutorial broadly covers the following topics:

-1. Using **sequence composition** and **differential coverage** to investigate MAGs in detail to identify contamination (including some tips on using the interactive interface effectively).
+1. Using **sequence composition** and **differential coverage** to investigate MAGs in detail to identify contamination (including some tips on using the anvi'o interactive interface effectively).
 2. Using **phylogenomics** to investigate refinement efforts in an evolutionary context.
 3. Using **pangenomics** to study differences between refined and original MAGs.

-While these approaches are independent of any particular dataset or study, to demonstrate their efficacy using a real-world dataset, we will use  use some of the key MAGs published by [Espinoza et al](https://mbio.asm.org/content/9/6/e01631-18) using the public data the authors kindly provided.
+While these approaches are independent of any particular dataset or study, to demonstrate their efficacy using a real-world dataset, we will use some of the key MAGs published by [Espinoza et al.](https://mbio.asm.org/content/9/6/e01631-18) using the public data the authors kindly provided.
 At the end of this document you will find a full description of the commands we run to reproduce all steps we run on Esponoza et al. data.

 </div>